dvameka/regform/README.md

         </div>
     </div>
 ```
- * Add a trigger under the onChange function to handle the on change event for the nationalities drop down when Singaporean is selected.
-An input ID No. field is dynamically shown on page/template
+ * Add an event trigger under the onChange function to handle the on change event for the nationalities drop down when nationality is selected as Singaporean an input ID No. field is dynamically shown on page/template.
 ```javascript
     onChange(event){
         console.log(event);